laminas-api-tools/api-tools-admin/README.md

 ### api/authentication[/:authentication_adapter] (API V2)

-This REST endpoint is for fetching and updating the authentication adapters to be used in Apigility.
+This REST endpoint is for fetching and updating the authentication adapters to be used in Laminas API Tools.
 It uses the [authentication resource ver.
 2](#authentication2).

 This endpoint is only available for API **version 2**.
 You need to pass the following mediatype in the Appect header:

 ```
-Accept: application/vnd.apigility.v2+json
+Accept: application/vnd.api-tools.v2+json
 ```

 - `Accept`: `application/json`